hanatos/sioux/README.md

 * no enemy ai, like, at all

-* loaded the scene and all objects and their textures, but pretty much none of them are animated or even correctly located at ground level
+* loaded the scene and all objects and their textures, but only very few are animated

-* did not implement weapons
+* did not implement weapons (just infinite amounts of dummy rockets)

-* the helicopter uses some very simplistic flight dynamics model which comes close to the behaviour of the original. that said even the original is pretty arcade.

-* midi file playing doesn't reflect gamestate condition yet

 # TODO items